hsndmr/laravel-horizon-watcher/README.md

 will start the Horizon service and automatically restart it whenever a PHP file is created, modified, or deleted.
 It can be used with any Laravel application without requiring any additional configuration.
-This.package is inspired by https://github.com/spatie/laravel-horizon-watcher
+This package is inspired by https://github.com/spatie/laravel-horizon-watcher

 ## Installation